Manchester United fall behind Real Madrid, Barcelona in Forbes' most valuable teams list | Goal.com

 Bayern Munich checks in at the 17th position while Manchester City and Chelsea were named at spots 25 and 32, respectively.

-Arsenal and Liverpool are the final two football sides including among the top 50 with the Gunners checking in at No. 42 while the Champions League winners come in at 45.
+Arsenal and Liverpool are the final two football sides included among the top 50 with the Gunners checking in at No. 42 while the Champions League winners come in at 45.

 Of the 50 highest-rated sports TV broadcasts last year in the U.S., nine were regular-season Cowboys games.
 The team's popularity helps owner Jerry Jones bring in an estimated $340 million in sponsorship and seating revenue at AT&T Stadium, which is twice as much as any other team, Forbes noted.